What’s Really Being Said

 Speech shapes everything.

-Most analysis misses the speech.
+Most analysis misses the deeper meaning.

 World Speech Day exists because speech matters.
 Because what we say — and how we say it — shapes culture, moves markets, starts wars, and ends them.
 For over a decade, World Speech Day has celebrated the power of the spoken word across more than 100 countries.